5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 <details>
 <summary><strong>EFI Install Instructions</strong></summary>

-### EFI Guide
+### EFI Install Guide for OpenCore

-1. Download latest EFI Release and unpack it
+1. Download latest OC EFI Release and unpack it
 2. Select the config of your choice and rename it to `config.plist`
 3. choose `csr-active-config` based on macOS version to disable SIP: `67080000` for Big Sur, `FF070000` for Catalina/Mojave, `FF030000` for High Sierra
 4. Graphics: